SpeculativeCoder/AdhocDocumentation/README.md

 https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Linux/GettingStarted/

+Make sure you can package for Linux Server in both Development and Shipping.

 ### Clone adhoc-web

 **TODO: Write/complete documentation for this step.**

 _Initial notes:_

-    cd c:/ThirdPerson
+    cd D:/ThirdPerson

     git clone https://github.com/SpeculativeCoder/adhoc-web.git adhoc-web

-From here on we assume adhoc-web is located at `c:/ThirdPerson/adhoc-web`.
+From here on we assume adhoc-web is located at `D:/ThirdPerson/adhoc-web`.
 Remember to replace this directory for whatever your situation is in all the steps later.

 ### Run AdhocManagerApplication locally